devopsdays/devopsdays-web/content/events/2021-prague/contact.md

 +++
 Title = "Contact"
 Type = "event"
+aliases = ["/events/2020-prague/contact"]
-Description = "Contact information for devopsdays Prague 2020"
+Description = "Contact information for devopsdays Prague 2021"
 +++

 If you'd like to contact us by email: {{< email_organizers >}}